tus/TUSKit/README.md

 ## Background uploading

-When you incorporate background-uploading, we strongly recommend you to inspect any failed uploads that may have occured in the background.
+When you incorporate background uploading, we strongly recommend you to inspect any failed uploads that may have occured in the background.
 Please refer to [Starting a new Session](#starting-a-new-session) for more information.

 iOS can leverage a background URLSession to enable background uploads that continue when a user leaves your app or locks their device.
 For more information, take a look at Apple's docs on [background URLSession](https://developer.apple.com/documentation/foundation/url_loading_system/downloading_files_in_the_background).
 The docs focus on downloads but uploads follow pretty much the exact same principles.